Thursday, August 21, 2025

 I was the quiet, poor girl wearing the rich girl’s hand‑me‑downs.

-This girl, she was a rich girl, but she was kind to me.
+She was one of the rich ones, but she was always kind to me

 She tried to stay in touch after we all joined Facebook.